Games & Quizzes

 /ˈpərs(ə)n(ə)l/

-belonging to or affecting particular person. advertisement in personal column of newspaper.
+Concerning a person's private life or feelings. advertisement in personal column of newspaper.

 /ˈfīndiNG/